PDKlepa/Main/README.md

 As a student passionate about computer science, I bring a strong foundation in software engineering principles, data structures, and algorithms.
 Specializing in Artificial Intelligence, I thrive on turning theoretical knowledge into practical solutions.
 Experienced in developing web applications, implementing machine learning algorithms, and much more.

 🚀 University Projects Repository:
 Explore my diverse collection of university projects, ranging from web development to AI implementations and database management.
-In the University Projects Repository
+[University Projects Repository](https://github.com/PDKlepa/University-Projects)